 If you’re experiencing several or more symptoms of sinusitis, you should visit an MD Now Urgent Care near you to obtain a proper diagnosis.
 After an evaluation, your MD Now physician will recommend appropriate treatment.

 A delay of treatment for sinus infection should be avoided.
-Not only could it result in unnecessary pain and discomfort, in rare cases, it may lead to meningitis or a possible brain abscess.
+Not only could it result in unnecessary soreness and discomfort, in rare cases, it may lead to meningitis or a possible brain abscess.
 Immuno-compromised patients and patients with diabetes can develop serious life threating issues if sinusitis is left untreated.
 It’s best to seek early medical attention to prevent these types of complications from occurring.Back to Top

 “The above is presented for informational purposes only and is not intended as medical advice.
 If you require medical advice or treatment, you should go to MD Now Urgent Care, your physician, or the nearest ER for evaluation.”